bernatfortet/eclipse-web/README.md

   `yarn build`

+3. Install serve to try build on your local machine

+  `yarn global add serve`

+3. Run local server

+  `serve -s build`

-2. You can now used the contents of the `build` folder and serve the page
+4. You can use the `build` folder contents and deploy anywhere you want